Ernest Hemingway

 (Interestingly enough, the Life Magazine article mushroomed in size from the originally-commissioned 10,000 words to and unwieldy 120,000 words and was never published.
 It was reduced to 45,000 words and eventually published as The Dangerous Summer in 1985 after his death.)

 The two matadors were the veteran Luis Miguel Dominguin, the most famous bullfighter in Spain since the death of the mythical Manolete and who was also the playboy lover of Ava Gardner, Rita Hayworth, and others.
 His opponent was the younger upstart Andalucian, Antonio Ordóñez, who was born in the birthplace of modern bullfighting, Ronda.
 Hemingway was good friends with both men.
-During a respite in the fighting, the Hemingway and the Ordóñez entourages came to stay in Churriana, Malaga at the mansion of a close friend.
+During a respite in the fighting, the Hemingway and the Ordóñez entourages came to stay in Churriana, Malaga at the Finca la Consula, then property of Bill Davis and Wife Anna Baker and now a catering school which can be visited for lunch.

 The Hemingway that returned to Spain on this trip was only a shadow of the man who fell in love with the country.
+Hemingway, his fourth wife Mary Welsh and his Irish secretary Valerie disembarked from the transatlantic liner 'Constitution' in Algeciras on 1st May 1959.
 Years of hard living, mental, and physical deterioration had taken their toll.
 Pictures from that era show him frail and without the self-assurance for which he was well known for all of his life.
+Whilst staying in Churriana, at the end of May he visited Gerald Brenan and his wife American poet Gamel Wolsley at their house.
+Incidently the house was restored in 2014 and open to the public.

 Living in Andalucia